bd2kccd/causal-compare/README.md

 Make sure you are using Java 11.
 You can check by typing the following: ```java -version```
 1. If you are not building from source, you can download the jar file [here](https://cloud.ccd.pitt.edu/nexus/content/repositories/releases/edu/pitt/dbmi/causal-compare/0.2.0/causal-compare-0.2.0-jar-with-dependencies.jar).
-2. Download the sample configuration file from [src/test/resources/data/sample_configuration.xml](src/test/resources/data/sample_configuration.xml) to the same directory as the jar file.
+2. Download the sample configuration file from <a href="src/test/resources/data/sample_configuration.xml" target="_blank">sample_configuration.xml</a> to the same directory as the jar file.
 4. To run the program, open a terminal from the directory in which the jar file is located and type:
 ```java -jar causal-compare-x.x.x-jar-with-dependencies.jar --config sample_configuration.xml```